Canon M6 versus Canon T7i

 Reasons to prefer the Canon EOS Rebel T7i:

 - Easier framing: Has an optical viewfinder for image framing and settings control.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Gets more shots (600 versus 295) out of a single battery charge.

-If the count of relative strengths (bullet points above) is taken as a measure, the EOS M6 comes out slightly ahead of the T7i (4 : 3 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+If the count of relative strengths (bullet points above) is taken as a measure, the M6 comes out slightly ahead of the T7i (4 : 3 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

 |Canon M6 (⇒ rgt)||-||80/100 Silver||4/5||4.5/5||4/5||2017||779||latest||check|